SimoCove/test_gptRealtime/README.md

 The application allows you to interact with **gpt-realtime** by voice.
 Responses are always transcribed into text format.
 You can enable or disable GPT’s voice responses by speaking the specified *wake word* or *sleep word*.
 The model can also answer questions about the loaded drawing.
+You can use the appropriate input fields to set the pointing coordinates in the drawing and send them to gpt to use specific spatial references.

 # Preparation